DavidJLS102/hangmanGame/README.md

 * IDE: Netbeans 22

 > [!NOTE]
-> To run the program you must install the JDK 17 version.
+> To run the program you must install JDK version 17 or higher.

 # Description
 Our project is a hangman game that has 3 frames: